asyncapi/community/new-tool-documentation.md

    - YAML Format File Structure
  - Manual Addition of Tool
  - JSON Tool Structure
- - Tool Card in website
+ - Tool Card in the website

 ## Why should I read this article?

-Quite interesting question 😀, but definitely you should know what this article targets about.
-We already know that the present list of tools used inside AsyncAPI is presented on [AsyncAPI Tools Overview](/docs/tools) and it is manually maintained inside the Github repository.
+Quite interesting question 😀, but definitely you should know what this article targets.
+We already know that the present list of tools used inside AsyncAPI is presented on [AsyncAPI Tools Overview](/docs/tools) and it is manually maintained inside the GitHub repository.
 All the tools are sorted according to the different categories in which they are used and maintained by the contributors.
-But we don't have, how to filter the tools according to our interest 🤔, like languages, technolgies used in it, open source tools, etc. Also, what if you want to add your tool in the list, what you will do 🤔?
+But we don't have, how to filter the tools according to our interest 🤔, like languages, technologies used in it, open source tools, etc. Also, what if you want to add your tool to the list, what you will do 🤔?
 Will make a PR?

 What if I say, you don't need to make a mess of PR now 😉.
-Yepp, we introduce you with something new to add tools in our website.
+Yepp, we introduce you to something new to add tools in our website.
 For this, stay tuned in the article 👇.

 ## AsyncAPI Tool File